the-mustakim/Rejuvenate-Hospital/README.md

-# Hospital Management System
+# 🏥 Hospital Management System

-## Overview

-The **Hospital Management System (HMS)** is an integrated software solution designed to streamline hospital operations.
-It covers various aspects such as patient registration, doctor management, appointment scheduling, and medicine distribution.
-The system is accessible to different users with role-based access, including administrators, doctors, patients, receptionists, and pharmacists.

-The software enables administrators and authorized personnel to manage patient and staff details, ensure secure data storage, and provide a user-friendly interface for patients to interact with healthcare services.

-### Key Features

-1. **Patient Registration & Management**
-   - Patients are assigned unique IDs upon registration.
-   - Personal and medical information are securely stored in the system.
-   - Patients can book appointments and view their prescriptions.

-2. **Doctor & Staff Management**
-   - Admin can manage doctor details, availability, and schedules.
-   - Doctors can view and update patient records, provide prescriptions, and manage appointments.

-3. **Authentication & Access Control**
-   - **JWT Authentication** ensures secure access to the application.
-   - Role-based access control (Admin, Doctor, Receptionist, Patient, Pharmacist).

-4. **Appointment Booking**
-   - Patients can book appointments with available doctors.
-   - Receptionists and Admin can manage and update appointments.

-5. **Prescription & Medicine Management**
-   - Doctors can provide prescriptions, which patients can view.
-   - Pharmacists assign and manage medicines for prescriptions.

-6. **Billing & Payments**
-   - Patients can pay doctor fees and receive a bill receipt after online payments.

-7. **Complaint Management**
-   - Users can submit complaints, which are then referred to the relevant authorities for action.

-8. **User Interface**
-   - **User-friendly interface** for smooth navigation and interaction with the system.

-9. **Data Security**
-   - Strong encryption mechanisms ensure patient and staff data security.
+An all-in-one software solution to **streamline hospital operations**, offering robust management of patients, doctors, appointments, prescriptions, billing, and more — built with **Spring Boot** & **React** for full-stack performance.

 ---

-## System Modules
+## 📌 Overview

-### 1. **Administrator Module**
-   - Managing patient and doctor information.
-   - Managing user roles and permissions.
-   - Referring complaints to relevant authorities.

-### 2. **Doctor Module**
-   - Viewing and managing patient information and appointments.
-   - Writing prescriptions for patients.
-   - Providing medical advice and notes to patients.

-### 3. **Patient Module**
-   - Registering with the hospital and managing their profile.
-   - Booking and managing appointments with doctors.
-   - Viewing prescriptions and medical history.
-   - Paying doctor fees online and receiving bill receipts.

-### 4. **Receptionist Module**
-   - Assisting patients with appointment booking and registration.
-   - Managing doctor schedules and availability.
-   - Assisting with patient check-in and check-out.

-### 5. **Pharmacist Module**
-   - Viewing and managing prescriptions provided by doctors.
-   - Assigning and dispensing medicines to patients based on prescriptions.
-   - Managing medicine inventory and stock.
+The **Hospital Management System (HMS)** is a secure, role-based platform designed to simplify and digitize healthcare services.
+With integrated modules for Admins, Doctors, Patients, Receptionists, and Pharmacists, it empowers healthcare institutions to manage all operations seamlessly.

 ---

-## Technologies Used
+## ✨ Key Features

+- ✅ **Patient Registration & Management**
+  Secure storage of medical records, unique patient IDs, and appointment access.

+- 🧑‍⚕️ **Doctor & Staff Management**
+  Admin control over doctors' availability and details.
+Doctors can update patient records and prescribe.

+- 🔐 **Authentication & Access Control**
+  Powered by **JWT**, ensuring secure, role-based access (Admin, Doctor, Receptionist, Patient, Pharmacist).

+- 📅 **Appointment Booking System**
+  Patients book online; receptionists and admins manage schedules.

+- 💊 **Prescription & Medicine Management**
+  Doctors prescribe; pharmacists assign and manage medicines.

+- 💳 **Billing & Payments**
+  Patients can pay fees online and receive instant receipts.

+- 📢 **Complaint Handling System**
+  Patients can raise concerns routed to relevant authorities.

+- 🖥️ **User-Friendly Interface**
+  Designed for ease of use with responsive design principles.

+- 🔐 **Data Security**
+  All data encrypted to maintain high privacy and integrity standards.

+---

+## 🧩 System Modules

+### 🔧 Administrator
+- Manage users, roles, and permissions
+- View and edit hospital data
+- Address submitted complaints

+### 👨‍⚕️ Doctor
+- Access and update patient records
+- Manage appointments
+- Write and track prescriptions

+### 🧍 Patient
+- Register and maintain their medical profile
+- Book appointments
+- View prescriptions and pay bills online

+### 🧑‍💼 Receptionist
+- Manage patient check-ins and appointments
+- Help in doctor scheduling and availability

-### Frontend
+### 💊 Pharmacist
-- **React**: For building the dynamic user interface.
-- **CSS**: For styling the application.
-- **Bootstrap**: For responsive web design.
-- **HTML**: For the basic structure of the web pages.
+- Assign medicines based on prescriptions
+- Maintain and update inventory

+---

+## 🛠️ Tech Stack

-### Backend
+### ⚙ Backend
-- **Java 8**: The backend logic is written in Java.
+- **Java 8**
-- **Spring Boot**: For building the REST API and backend services.
+- **Spring Boot** – REST API & service layer
-- **MySQL**: For database management and storing hospital data.
+- **MySQL** – Relational database
+- **JWT** – Token-based authentication
-- **Docker**: For contenarization on AWS EC2 deployement
+- **Docker** – Containerized deployment (used for AWS EC2 setup)

+### 🌐 Frontend
+- **React.js** – Dynamic UI
+- **HTML5 + CSS3**
+- **Bootstrap** – Responsive and modern layout

+---

+## 🚀 Deployment

+> Easily containerized with Docker and deployable to AWS EC2 or any cloud platform.

+---

+## 📄 License & Contribution

+This is a student academic project.
+Forks, or pull requests are welcome to enhance features or improve performance.

+---

+## 🤝 Declaration

+All code and content in this repository are solely the original work of the developer unless otherwise referenced and cited.

 ---